Unexploded ordnance: Risks and problems

-In November 2013 four US Marines were killed by an explosion whilst clearing unexploded ordnance from a firing range at Camp Pendleton.
-The exact cause is not known, but the Marines had been handing grenades they were collecting to each other, which is permitted but discouraged, and it is thought that a grenade may have exploded after being kicked or bumped, setting off hundreds of other grenades and shells.
+In November 2013, four US Marines were killed by an explosion whilst clearing unexploded ordnance from a firing range at Camp Pendleton.
+The exact cause is not known, although the Marines had been handing grenades they were collecting to each other, a practice permitted but discouraged.
+It is thought that a grenade may have exploded after being kicked or bumped, setting off hundreds of other grenades and shells.

-A dramatic example of munitions and explosives of concern (MEC) threat is the wreck of the SS Richard Montgomery, sunk in shallow water about 1.5 miles from the town of Sheerness and 5 miles from Southend, which still contains 1,400 tons of explosives.
-When the deeper World War II wreck of the SS Kielce, carrying a much smaller load of explosives, exploded in 1967, it produced an earth tremor measuring 4.5 on the Richter scale.
+A dramatic example of munitions and explosives of concern (MEC) threat is the wreck of the SS Richard Montgomery, which was sunk in shallow water about 1.5 miles from the town of Sheerness and 5 miles from Southend.
+The wreckage still contains 1,400 tons of explosives.
+In comparison with the World War II wreck of the SS Kielce which rests at a higher depth, with a smaller load of explosives, it still exploded after a salvaging operation in 1967 and produced a tremor measuring 4.5 on the Richter scale.